yochem/dotfiles/README.md

 # `/Users/yochem`
 My configs for MacOS and Linux (tested on Ubuntu).
-Also includes the most user-frienldy MacOS [installation script](.local/bin/macdefaults) ever.
+Also includes the most user-friendly MacOS [installation script](.local/bin/macdefaults) ever.

 ### Screenshots